stjudecloud/docs/docs/guides/tools/pecan-pie.md

 A. Pecan PIE will accept variants mapped to either GRCh37-lite/hg19 or GRCh38.
-GRCh38 variants are automatically lifted over to 37, as the system uses 37 internally; the liftover process is able to compensate for strand and reference/variant allele swaps which can occur.
+GRCh38 variants are automatically lifted over to 37, as the system uses 37 internally.
+The liftover process is able to compensate for strand and reference/variant allele swaps which can occur.
 A native hg38 version is in development, but is not yet available.